Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 - A supported Snowflake [Browser](https://docs.snowflake.com/en/user-guide/setup#browser-requirements)
 - [Sign-up for a Snowflake Trial](https://signup.snowflake.com/?lab=getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks&utm_cta=getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks) OR have access to an existing Snowflake account with the ACCOUNTADMIN role.
 Select the Enterprise edition, AWS as a cloud provider.
-- Access to a **personal [GitHub](https://github.com/signup) account** to fork the QuickStart repo and create [GitHub Codespaces](https://docs.github.com/en/codespaces/overview).
+- Access to a **personal [GitHub](https://github.com/signup) account** to fork the quickstart repo and create [GitHub Codespaces](https://docs.github.com/en/codespaces/overview).
 Codespaces offer a hosted development environment.
 GitHub offers [free Codespace hours each month](https://github.com/features/codespaces) when using a 2 or 4 node environment, which should be enough to work through this lab.

 > aside negative
 >